Empowering Excellence Through Insight and Expertise Kabul Insight and

 AFGHANISTAN’S HUMANITARIAN CRISIS

 On the other hand, most of the foreign aid that was supporting the Afghan economy has been cut off or suspended.
-Major donor organizations such as the World Bank, ADB, IMF and many others have called off their operations in Afghanistan and have given up on supporting any activity in Afghanistan.
-Although humanitarian aid is an exception, it also needs proper planning, coordination and logistics.
-The lack of commercial flights, means the supplies needed to be taken in on special flights or by road.
+Major donor organizations such as the World Bank, ADB, IMF, and many others have called off their operations in Afghanistan and have given up on supporting any activity in the country.
+Although humanitarian aid is an exception, it also needs proper planning, coordination, and logistics.
+The lack of commercial flights means the supplies need to be transported on special flights or by road.
 Additionally, the Taliban Government is not able to govern and handle the crisis well.
-Mismanagement of resources, lack of relevant experience, absence of NGOs and other organizations to assist have weakened the Government to cope with the crisis.
-The brain drain taking place from the past two months has created a vacuum of technical expertise to run the Government agencies and provide basic services to the people.
-Furthermore, the private sector has also abridged its activities due to the lack of demand and also dearth of political and physical assurance from the Taliban Government.
-Moreover, the banking sector has witnessed a major setback and they have to limit weekly transactions by the account holders to avoid the draining of wealth from the banks.
+Mismanagement of resources, lack of relevant experience, and the absence of NGOs and other organizations to assist have weakened the Government’s ability to cope with the crisis.

 1